numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 - `gh-21403: remove some names from main numpy namespace <https://github.com/numpy/numpy/pull/21403>`__

-Restructuring of public submodules:

-- `gh-18447: hide internals of np.lib to only show submodules <https://github.com/numpy/numpy/pull/18447>`__

-Create new namespaces to make it easier to navigate the module structure:
+Creation of new namespaces to make it easier to navigate the module structure:

 - `gh-22644: Add new np.exceptions namespace for errors and warnings <https://github.com/numpy/numpy/pull/22644>`__